-The Carnegie Mellon Energy Science, Technology and Policy (ESTP) program is an interdisciplinary professional engineering master’s degree that is rooted in engineering, aligned with new discoveries in science, attuned to sustainability and the environment, and informed by a broader perspective in economics and public policy.
-Depth in the ESTP curriculum is associated with declaring a concentration and taking specialized coursework in one of six engineering disciplines, which include Engineering & Public Policy.
-Students must apply and be admitted directly into the College of Engineering ESTP program, and applications are submitted through the program's website.
+The Energy Science, Technology and Policy (EST&P) program is an affiliated interdisciplinary professional master’s degree in energy engineering, that is aligned with discoveries in science, attuned to sustainability and the environment, and informed by a broader perspective in economics and public policy.